Clearedspore/SporeAPI/README.md

 - Serialization
 - And much more!

-> ⚠️ This is not a standalone plugin — it’s an API/library that your plugins can depend on to reduce boilerplate.
+> ⚠️ This is not a plugin — it’s an API/library that your plugins can depend on to reduce boilerplate.

 ---